mszostok/version/README.md

 ## <img src="./docs/assets/bell-icon.png" /> Staying Informed

-Follow the [@mszostok](https://twitter.com/mszostok) account on Twitter to get the latest news.
+Follow the [@mszostok](https://twitter.com/mszostok) on Twitter to get the latest news.
 You can also subscribe for new [`version`](https://github.com/mszostok/version/releases) releases on GitHub.
 I post there a detailed changelog for every release.

-For more additional content check the [Mateusz Szostok blog](https://szostok.io/blog).
+For more additional content check the [Mateusz's Szostok blog](https://szostok.io).